lolero/normalized-reducers-utils/README.md

 ## Purpose

-A set of standard protocols and interfaces to interact with a front-end state's store, in order to make CRUD operations on the store consistent regardless of the data that is being stored or consumed.
-In simple English, this package provides the tools to interact with an application's front-end state in a similar way to how client applications interact with a RESTful back-end API.
+1. A standard protocol to interact with an application's front-end state, in order to make CRUD operations on it consistent regardless of the data that is being stored or consumed.
+In simple English, this package provides the tools to interact with the state in a similar way to how clients interact with a RESTful API.

+2. A set of strongly typed CRUD action interfaces and reducer handlers that enforce a consistent reducer architecture which allows for the robust and reliable scaling of a web application.

-The framework is designed for Redux-like architectures where data is stored in reducers and interactions with the stored data happen through actions that hit the reducers.
+The framework is designed for [redux](https://redux.js.org)-like architectures where data is stored in reducers and interactions with the stored data happen through actions that get dispatched and hit the reducers.
+Given that all utilities provided by this framework are strictly typed, TypeScript projects that call the functions with their corresponding generic types stand to gain the most from the package.

-## Introduction
+## Motivation

+Many millions of applications with broad ranges of size, complexity and popularity are getting built today with [React](https://reactjs.org) and [Redux](https://redux.js.org) because they are the most popular frameworks for that purpose.
+Unfortunately, there is little consistency in the reducer architecture across the vast ocean of projects that include them in their stack.
+App state configurations and interaction protocols vary as much as or more than the apps' purposes and business logic.

+Many of these projects are so busy sorting out features and aesthetics that they don't allocate much time to address the scalabity of their state's design.
+As the amount and complexity of the app's features grow, maintaining the growing amount of reducers with a variety of structures for their respective purposes becomes increasingly more expensive and cumbersome.
+Not to mention the bugs that arise from consuming and modifying these reducers without types for their structures and data which can be resolved by the components that consume them.

+This project started while refactoring an app that consumes many related entities from their respective microservices and presents their data in a web interface.
+As more entities were added to the application, maintaining the reducers that stored their data and the actions that modified them became very inefficient.
+Then, after cleaning up the state and experiencing the benefits of a standard reducer structure and reducer-hitting actions, this set of generic types and functions began to come together as an underlying architecture for scalable react-redux applications.

-The main structural advantage that building an application's state following these normalized reducers pattern is that all the reducers of the application will have the same fundamental structure, regardless of the type of data they store.
-This makes all interactions with state data a standard and straight forward task when the data corresponds to entities in a database, it is metadata related to the presentational state of a component in the scope of a session, or any other type for data for any use whatsoever.
+A standard structure for all reducers and the interactions with them simplifies their maintenance.
+On the other hand, the normalization of reducers that store entity data simplifies the access-to and control-of both the entities and the relationships between them.
+Naturally, this results in the ability to better scale the state, regardless of the type of data that is stored and managed in it; be it data entities stored in a database, metadata related to the presentational state of a component in the scope of a session, or any other type of data for any use whatsoever.

-Having a standard structure for the application state's store also facilitates the migration of other data that often ends up in components' state, but could or should be shared with other components from ONE single source of truth, as opposed to getting passed between components through props and contexts.

-Another important advantage of organizing the state in normalized reducers is that asynchronous logic can be moved away from components' methods and hooks to an isolated layer with the help of reliable frameworks like redux-saga.
-This means that components get all the data they need for their rendering from their connected props and their selectors.
-When a component requires additional data, a synchronous action is dispatched to the store and the rendering of the component is promptly completed.
-Not having asynchronous logic simplifies the components' unit tests.
-Unit tests of components whose state does not depend on promises waiting to get resolved are easier to read and understand, on top of being more reliable and deterministic.

 ## Getting started